 GBG takes the protection of your personal data very seriously.
-We treat your personal data as confidential and in accordance with the statutory data protection provisions and this data protection declaration.
+We treat your personal data as confidential and in accordance with the statutory data protection provisions and this data privacy notes.

 The party responsible for the data processing (the Data Controller) is GBG Forschungs GmbH, represented by Prof. Dr. med.
 Sibylle Loibl (for contact details see Legal Notice).